 Hearing loss in newborns cannot be totally prevented, but there are things you can do to minimize the risk, including keeping childhood vaccinations up to date, and getting early treatment for ear infections.

 Are there different types of hearing loss?

-Hearing loss can be: 1) Conductive - caused by damage to the outer or middle ear.
-2) Sensorineural - caused by damage to the inner ear structures.
-3) Mixed - caused by a combination of conductive and sensorineural.
+Hearing loss can be: conductive - caused by damage to the outer or middle ear; sensorineural - caused by damage to the inner ear structures, or; mixed - caused by a combination of both.